 - You can also shop at the store to buy your adaptive clothing.
-The current selection of women’s and men’s adaptive clothing items are relatively limited, but they do offer functional and attractive waterproof bibs.
+The current selection of women’s and men’s adaptive clothing items is relatively limited, but they offer functional and attractive waterproof bibs.
 They also carry ostomy-adapted clothing.

 Custom Adaptive Clothing has an unmatched return policy.
 If for any reason you feel unsatisfied, you are allowed to return the item with no questions asked, provided the clothing item has not been altered.

 Care+Wear is a company specializing in creative solutions for people that require clothing that is clinically accessible for treatments such as chest access.
 Some of the main features relating to these items include breathable, anti-microbial, stretchy, and sensory-friendly.